jheiser81/Obsidian-Repo/Vault/Python/Python Basics.md

 #Exponent (raises the first number to the power of the second number)
 print(x ** y) #prints 25 (5^2 or 5*5)
 ```
-In addition to the basic math operators, Python (and other programming languages) also use compound operators, which combine a math operator with the assignment operator.
-For example, `+=` is a compound operator that adds the value on the right to the variable on the left.
+In addition to the basic math operators, Python (and other programming languages) also use shorthand operators, which combine a math operator with the assignment operator.
+For example, `+=` is a shorthand operator that adds the value on the right to the variable on the left.
 This is equivalent to `x = x + y`.

 ```
 x = 5